 When it comes to domestic travel, properly planning routes and emergencies are slightly easier because the security team has a better understanding of the locations.
 Not only that, they are aware of any rules and regulations they must adhere to.
 In any case, conducting executive protection advance work ahead of time will do the trick.

-Executive protection details have the training and skills necessary to handle potentially adverse situations with ease.
+CEO protection details have the training and skills necessary to handle potentially adverse situations with ease.
 Agents work stealthy and discreetly to protect their clients without putting anyone else at risk.
 By employing the three pillars of executive protection, a protective detail will make sure no one gets hurt on either side.

 CEOs are frequent targets for business espionage.
 Their offices, homes, aircraft, vehicles, and hotel rooms are prime targets of interest.
 As such, training EPAs to conduct counterespionage is beneficial and involving the entire security team ensures the completion of the objective.